Fishing in Loveland, Colorado

 Frequently asked questions

-What kinds of fish can I expect to catch at Boyd Lake and the other Loveland reservoirs?
+What types of fish can I expect to catch at Loveland's lakes and reservoirs?

-What's the best time of day to fish these waters?
+What's the best time of day to fish Loveland's lakes and ponds?

 Nearby cities